LucaMenicagli03/LucaMenicagli03/README.md

 # Luca Menicagli

-### MSc in Economics Candidate at Nova School of Business and Economics
+### MSc in Economics at Nova School of Business and Economics
 **Specializing in Economics, Quantitative Finance, Energy Equity Research, and LNG Arbitrage Optimization**

 ---